akib1997/akib1997/README.md

 ### About Me ❔

-I'm Akib, a Frontend Web-Developer.
-I've complited my Master's degree in 2018 and have been working in this sector for nearly 3 years now, and along with the common Frontend Technologies, I'm comfortable with frameworks like Bootstrap, Tailwind, React, and NextJS.
+I'm Akib, a Frontend Web Developer.
+I've completed my Master's degree in 2018 and have been working in this sector for 3 years now along with the common Frontend Technologies like Bootstrap, Tailwind, React, Storybook, and NextJS.
 Also, when it comes to pure CSS and JS, I have acquaintance with CSS architecture like BEM, OOCSS, SMACSS, and Semantic Markup.
-I've already worked on more than 100+ projects and my goal is to be a MEAR stack develoepr.
+I've already worked on more than 100+ projects and my goal is to be a MEAR stack developer.

 ### 💪 Skills